shimrite/CompressionArtifactReductionCNN/FutureDirections.md

       5. keep-probs
       6. regularization factor

-6. train on larger amount of data
+6. Train on larger amount of data